bharadr/query-cache/README.md

-Looking at this code, I'll create a comprehensive README that explains what this semantic caching system does and how to use it.

 # Semantic Prompt Caching for OpenAI API

 A sophisticated caching system that reduces API costs by intelligently detecting and caching semantically equivalent prompts.
 This tool uses GPT-3.5 to determine if prompts are functionally equivalent, even when worded differently, saving significant costs on repeated API calls.